milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 CH2_Emi: "Izumi, I'm back.
 Sorry for taking a while."

-Izumi: "Oh, welcome back sis.
+Izumi: "Oh, welcome back, Sis.
 Are you still hungry?
 I'm about to pack everything up."

 CH2_Emi: "I'm fine, you can go ahead."